aditya0yadav/sheets/README.md

   - Click and hold the resize handle (small horizontal bar) at the bottom of a row number.
   - Drag to adjust height dynamically.
   - Release to set the new size.

 ## Accessing the Application

 - **URL**: Visit `<your-hosted-url>` (replace with the actual server URL where the app is hosted).
 - **Requirements**: A modern web browser (Chrome, Firefox, Edge, Safari) with JavaScript enabled.
-- **Interaction**: Simply click cells to start typing, or use the mouse to resize rows and columns.
+- **Interaction**: Simply click cells to start typing, use Shift+click to select ranges, or use the mouse to resize rows and columns.

 ## Notes

 - Formulas are recalculated automatically when referenced cells change.
 - Drag resizing is smooth and responsive, with minimum size limits to prevent collapsing content.
+- Cell selection highlights ranges for easier formula application.
 - This is a basic version; advanced features like formatting or multi-sheet support may not be available in this hosted instance.